 - Academic achievement:

-- For freshman students: high school GPA and ACT/SAT score (see Table 1 below)
+- For freshman students: high school GPA and ACT/SAT score (see Tables 2 and 3 below)

 Students who submit their BYU-Idaho Thomas E. Ricks Grant Application after the March 1st priority deadline will be evaluated for financial need only and awarded based on university fund availability.